Building Inspection Australian Standards

 The AS 4349 series is the primary suite of standards governing property inspections in Australia.
 It covers pre-purchase inspections of residential buildings, timber pest inspections, pest management, and assessments of energy-related systems.

-AS 4349.2 governs timber pest inspections, covering the scope and reporting requirements for identifying active termite activity, timber damage, and other wood-destroying organisms.
+AS 4349.3-2010 governs timber pest inspections, covering the scope and reporting requirements for identifying active termite activity, timber damage from wood borers, and fungal decay.
 When offering combined building and pest inspections — the norm in most Australian markets — inspectors must hold appropriate qualifications for both assessments, and findings from each standard must be clearly delineated in the report.

 For a full breakdown of the AS 4349 sub-standards, their scope, and practical application, see the dedicated AS 4349 guide.
 The remainder of this post focuses on the broader standards landscape and the state-level regulatory environment, which is where inspectors often have less clarity.